 8: Use the occasional freebie

-Occasionally, as a way to draw in people that might have wondered about using a personal trainer but have never tried, you can use freebies.
+Occasionally, as a way to draw in people who might have wondered about using a personal trainer but have never tried, you can use freebies.

-Perhaps you could offer one-session a week.
-Market it on your social media sites and the first person to contact you can claim the session.
-Not only can you use this to draw up a contact list of potential clients which you can include in future promotional mailers but by showing them exactly what it is you offer, many may turn into new clients.
+Perhaps you could offer one session a week.
+Market it on your social media sites; the first person to contact you can claim the session.
+Not only can you use this to draw up a contact list of potential clients, which you can include in future promotional mailers, but by showing them exactly what it is you offer, many may turn into new clients.

 9: Keep following up on possible leads and lost clients

 Leads are invaluable.
-If you have a contact list of potential clients where you have secured their email address through previous marketing efforts, don’t forget to continue contacting them.
+If you have a contact list of potential clients whom you have secured their email addresses through previous marketing efforts, don’t forget to continue contacting them.

-I am not talking about harassing them either.
-For example, send them an email as summer approaches – everybody wants to look good for summer, right?
-Or devise a campaign based on new year’s resolutions.
-The possibilities are always there, you just need to grab them.
+I am not talking about harassing them, either.
+For example, email them as summer approaches – everybody wants to look good for summer, right?
+Or devise a campaign based on New Year’s resolutions.
+The possibilities are always there; you need to grab them.

 The same can be said for old clients who stopped coming to sessions.
 Connect with them all over again.

-These methods work, believe me.
-Even if its just five clients who return, or potential clients that become clients… it all counts!
+These methods work.
+Even if it’s just five clients who return or potential clients who become clients… it all counts!

 10: Don’t forget the classic marketing methods either

-While our modern world is all about new marketing developments, social media and more, sometimes, the old tried and trusted methods can do the job as well.
+While our modern world is all about new marketing developments, social media, and more, the old, tried, and trusted methods can sometimes do the job.

 Things like business cards and brochures are something that you really shouldn’t ignore.
-While brochures can be a little expensive, especially if you go the full-color route, business cards are relatively inexpensive.
+While brochures can be expensive, especially if you go the full-color route, business cards are inexpensive.

-So there you have it, some really awesome ideas that you can use to build your client base.
+So there are some really awesome ideas you can use to build your client base.

 Online Personal Training: How To Up Your Client Roster

-Many personal trainers are taking their businesses online and there are a number of reasons for this.
+Many personal trainers are taking their businesses online and there are several reasons for this.

-Firstly, super-fast internet and the advent of the smartphone/tablet means that most people, especially those who would make use of a personal trainer now have the means to do a fitness session in the comfort of their own home.
+Firstly, the super-fast internet and the advent of the smartphone/tablet means that most people, especially those who would use a personal trainer, now have the means to do a fitness session in the comfort of their own home.

-And while setting up an online training portal and taking your business into cyberspace seems awesome, how do you go about securing the clientele to make all work?
+And while setting up an online training portal and taking your business into cyberspace seems awesome, how do you secure the clientele to do all the work?
 How do you ensure enough clients to help you cover your overheads and pay your salary?

-If you are a personal trainer just starting out, the chances that you are going to start an online business straight off the bat are pretty low.
-In fact, its the personal trainers that have made a success of their businesses, in the traditional sense of the word, that are the ones that step into cyberspace.
+If you are a personal trainer just starting out, the chances you will start an online business immediately are pretty low.
+In fact, the personal trainers who have succeeded in their businesses, in the traditional sense of the word, are the ones who step into cyberspace.

-And there are a number of reasons why personal trainers do take this step.
+And there are several reasons why personal trainers do take this step.

-Being an online personal trainer affords you the chance to schedule your life in a manner that suits were you are at a certain point in time.
+Being an online personal trainer allows you to schedule your life in a manner that suits where you are at a certain point in time.
 Another big reason that trainers move online is that it saves on one major expense – and that’s gym rental.

-Ok so how are we going to go about getting those clients then?
+Ok, how will we go about getting those clients, then?

 Taking your business online?
 The easiest way to start looking for clients in a group that you work with regularly, and that’s your current clients.
 While some of them might not want to go the online training route, others might jump right in for the reasons you are doing it.

-It’s important to take them through the whole process, how it works, what can be achieved through online training and what the benefits are for them, for example, it frees up time.
+It’s important to take them through the whole process, how it works, what can be achieved through online training, and the benefits for them; for example, it frees up time.

 1: Use referrals

-As a personal trainer, where you are working in the traditional way at a gym or taking your business online, a lot of your leads and new clients come from referrals from your old clients.
+As a personal trainer, whether you are working traditionally at a gym or taking your business online, many of your leads and new clients come from referrals from your old clients.

-So, you have to make sure that you don’t sit back on this when starting out.
-Ask your clients for leads as to people who they think need a personal trainer, would have an interest in using your services and specifically, those who would be into the idea of online training.
+So, you must ensure you don’t sit back on this when starting out.
+Ask your clients for leads as to people who they think need a personal trainer, would have an interest in using your services, and specifically, those who would be into the idea of online training.

-Any good personal trainer knows that referrals are often the lifeblood of their business and it certainly should never be underestimated.
+Any good personal trainer knows that referrals are often the lifeblood of their business, and they certainly should never be underestimated.
 And that’s especially true if you are good at what you do.
 People will be more than willing to tell others about your good service and ability to help others with their health and fitness.

-Do this by establishing a brand identity and sticking to it through the course of all your communications with clients, social media posts, marketing and more.
-Building a brand elicits trust, in both new and old clients and that leads to brand loyalty on their part.
+Do this by establishing a brand identity and sticking to it through the course of all your communications with clients, social media posts, marketing, and more.
+Building a brand elicits trust in both new and old clients, leading to brand loyalty on their part.

-Your brand includes your logo, brand colors, the language you use (which should remain consistent in all your communications) and even yourself.
+Your brand includes your logo, brand colors, your language (which should remain consistent in all your communications), and even yourself.

 2: Keep improving your product

 In truth, this can apply to a regular personal trainer in a gym environment.
-I think it’s of particular relevance to those who take their business online.
+I think it’s particularly relevant to those who take their business online.

 Why?
 Well, online is certainly different from the outset.
-And its easy just to keep things in a status quo as you go along.
-But that means it can get pretty stale, pretty quickly and that can lose your clients.
+And it’s easy to keep things in a status quo as you go along.
+But that means it can get pretty stale pretty quickly, and that can lose your clients.

-So who do you stay on top of that?
+So how do you stay on top of that?

 Well, your best resource in this regard is your clients.
-By interacting with them, asking them to be honest as to how things are working out, asking them for ideas and input and having them fill in regular, quick surveys, for example, you can gauge where your product is and how you can make it even better.
+By interacting with them, asking them to be honest about how things are working out, asking them for ideas and input, and having them fill in regular, quick surveys, for example, you can gauge where your product is and how you can make it even better.

 For any personal trainer, having successful clients is paid for advertising that costs you not one dime.
 And the same can be said for helping to promote a new online personal training business.

 Earlier, I mentioned that you should use clients for referrals.
-But you also need to prep them as your mobile advertising.
+But it would be best to prep them as your mobile advertising.

 What do I mean by that?

-Without a doubt, they are going to be approached by friends, family and colleagues asking how them they did it.
-They are the best advertising you can have, so make sure the know just how they can go about explaining exactly how you helped them.
+Without a doubt, they will be approached by friends, family, and colleagues, asking how they did it.
+They are the best advertising you can have, so make sure they know how they can explain exactly how you helped them.

 It will generate leads, that’s for sure.

-4: Devise an online specific program generate leads/clients
+4: Devise an online specific program to generate leads/clients

-When taking your business online, it’s a great idea to start with a completely new marketing idea to generate interest and leads.
+When taking your business online, starting with a completely new marketing idea to generate interest and leads is great.

-And while you might want to start off with a broad theme, perhaps something like “Get the body you’ve always wanted” it’s better to actually find a niche idea and target that.
+And while you might want to start with a broad theme, perhaps something like “Get the body you’ve always wanted,” it’s better to find a niche idea and target that.

-Your aim is a template design that can easily be changed up for each specific program that you decided to implement.
+Your aim is a template design that can easily be changed for each program you implement.
 In other words, you are solving a specific concern for one group of people.

-As an example, perhaps you could aim your first program at new moms who want to lose the excess weight gained over the length of their pregnancy.
+For example, perhaps you could aim your first program at new moms who want to lose the excess weight gained over their pregnancy.

-Each of your templates you devise to reach specific target markets would also need their own online landing page.
+Each template you devise to reach specific target markets also needs its own online landing page.